nymbyl/kernramble_web/content/about.md

 11. Hit the Paydirt

-    The protagonist finds gold - after many years of seaarching - and thinks he'll be rich, all problems solved
+    The protagonist finds gold - after many years of searching - and thinks he'll be rich, all problems solved

 12. Misbegotten Thief